echo-dphan/lamp/README.md

 ```

 ### Configuring virtual hosts
-Typically a developer will be working on multiple web applications thus learning how to set up multiple virtual hosts is essential.
+Typically, a developer will be working on multiple web applications thus learning how to set up multiple virtual hosts is essential.
 Before we create and configure virtual hosts we need to create the relevant directories and set appropriate file permissions. ```/var/www/html``` is the default directory where files are served.
 I prefer to create a seperate directory and leave the default directory intact.

 Here I am going to create a directory called sites using:
 ```